 We have also occasionally encountered suicidal thinking in adults on venlafaxine in spite of good headache control and without previous depression-- we stop the drug or reduce the dose in this situation (see also Todder and Baune, 2007).
-In higher doses (i.e. 150 mg), we have encountered patients develop mania.
+In higher doses (i.e. 150 mg), we have encountered patients that developed mania.
 For this reason, we think it is best to try to keep the dose/day at 75mg or less.
-If the patient might benefit from more venlafaxine than 75 mg/day, we prefer that they be monitored by a psychiatrist.
+If the patient might benefit from more venlafaxine than 75 mg/day, perhaps because of depression, we prefer that they be monitored by a psychiatrist.
 Venlafaxine also is sometimes associated with "strange dreams".
-This side effect is not always intolerable, and presumably is related to the higher level of adrenalin associated with this family of medications.
+This side effect is rarely intolerable, and presumably is related to the higher level of adrenalin associated with this family of medications.

 There have been occasional reports of the "serotonin syndrome" provoked by the combination of effexor and triptans (see abortives), as well as the "SSRI" family of antidepressants.
 It seems unlikely that this would occur when using the small doses typical for migraine prophylaxis (37.5 to 75 per day), but caution is advised.

 We do not know of any reports (as of 2014) that suggest that there are greater side effects when combining two noradrenergic drugs at the same time, such as an ADD type drug (e.g. an amphetamine), and venlafaxine.
 While there are no reports, this seems relatively unwise to us, and likely to result in problems such as weight loss and hypertension.
 If someone needs to do this, we suggest seeing a physician who is an expert on the pharmacology of these medications.